Earl and Nancy Hutto Master of Science in Nursing, M.S.N.

 • Completion of an undergraduate statistics course with a grade of "C" or better

 • Possess a current unencumbered Registered Nurse license to practice nursing in a state or territory of the United States

 • Submission of current curriculum vita (CV) / resume

-• Approval by the Nursing Department Graduate Admissions Committee
+• Approval by the School of Nursing Graduate Admissions Committee

 • Students who, for academic or disciplinary reasons, are not eligible to register in the college or university last attended will not be admitted for graduate study.